Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Methodology

 \section{Methodology}

-The analysis presented in this work follows a stepwise approach designed to extract robust transit geometry parameters and refine the orbital ephemeris of WASP-12\,b using TESS photometry.
-The methodology consists of physical transit modeling of the phase-folded light curve, followed by an independent transit timing analysis based on individual transit events.
-All procedures were implemented in Python and executed on the MAST TIKE Cloud Science Platform.
+The analysis conducted in this paper uses a step-by-step approach to obtain robust estimates of the transit geometry parameters and to refine the ephemeris of the exoplanet WASP-12\,b using TESS data.
+The methodology includes physical transit modeling of the phase-folded light curve, as well as an independent timing analysis of the individual transits.
+All steps of the analysis were performed using Python and the MAST TIKE Cloud Science Platform.